digitalbazaar/bedrock-test/README.md

 ## Overview

 Bedrock back-end testing uses Mocha while front-end testing uses Protractor.
-To run multiple module tests, the protractor test suite object and the mocha test array are both initialized and populated from this module; however, it’s possible to run tests on a single module at a time.
+To run multiple module tests, the protractor test suite object and the mocha test array can both be initialized and populated from this module; however, it’s also possible to run tests on a single module at a time.

 ## Requirements
 npm v3+